telekom/wikipedia-22-12-de-dpr/README.md

 ### Short Question

+We do not use this prompt anymore, because the questions are not specific enough (see TODO / issues).

 ```text
 Create a list of 4 very short and simple questions in German language.
 It must be possible to answer the questions based on the given text.
 Each question must have just a few words.
 The question must not contain the word "and" (German "und").